310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Midori smilesoft %}
 Anyway, that’s enough about me.
 I think you guys just need to start by learning more about them.

-I compiled a bunch of other mascot characters as well, though I chose them based purely on bias…
+I compiled a bunch of other yurucharas as well, though I chose them based purely on bias…

-It should help you get an understanding of mascots, and even soothe you with their softness.
+It should help you get an understanding of yurucharas, and even soothe you with their relaxing softness.

-I’m sure you’ll all come to understand the beauty of mascots once you get to know them.
+I’m sure you’ll all come to understand the beauty of yurucharas once you get to know them.

 The new Ryuseitai that I thought up is… “Yuruseitai”…![^7]
 {% endbubble %}